On this page

 - must start with a number

-- can only contain numbers, alphabetical characters and hyphens
+- can only have numbers, letters and hyphens

-- cannot contain spaces, commas, full stops or any other punctuation aside from hyphens
+- can’t have spaces, commas, full stops or any other punctuation aside from hyphens

-- cannot contain a number after an alphabetical character, for example 1a is allowed but a1 is not.
+- can’t have a number after a letter.
+(For example, 1a is allowed but a1 is not).

 Search by title reference

 A title reference is a unique 8-digit identifier for a title.
-Title references have only numbers – using alpha characters will return an error.
+Title references have only numbers – using letters will return an error.

-The first number represents the registry region and is either a 1, 2, 3, 4 or 5.
-The next 4 numbers represent the volume, with leading zeros added, and the last three numbers represent the folio, with leading zeros.
-So a volume/folio of 498/133 in registry region 3 would have a title reference of 30498133.
+The first number represents the registry region and is either 1, 2, 3, 4 or 5.
+The next four numbers represent the volume, and the last three numbers represent the folio.
+Zeros are used to replace missing digits in the volume and folio numbers.

 Some title details will display in the browse list.